Terry M. McGovern

 Terry M. McGovern is an American public health scholar.
-She is the Senior Associate Dean for Academic and Faculty Affairs at CUNY Graduate School of Public Health & Health Policy in New York City.
+She is the Senior Associate Dean for Academic and Faculty Affairs at CUNY Graduate School of Public Health and Health Policy in New York City.
 McGovern is also Professor of Health Policy and Management.

 Early life and education

 McGovern was born in the Bronx, New York.
 Her father (d.
 2003) was first a truck driver and later an accountant, while her mother, Ann, worked in insurance.
-She attended University at Albany, SUNY with a union scholarship, graduated Summa Cum Laude from the in 1983.
+She attended University at Albany (State University of New York) with a union scholarship and graduated Summa Cum Laude in 1983.
 She received a J.D. from Georgetown University Law Center in 1986.

 Career

 McGovern is known for her leadership as a health and human rights scholar addressing a number of issues including LGBT equality, environmental justice, sexual and reproductive health, and overall health outcomes for low-income women.
 Her legal work tackling health inequalities for low-income people living with HIV/AIDS in New York City, specifically women of color with HIV has led to numerous testimonials before Congress and other policy-makers.
 Her research focuses on health and human rights, sexual and reproductive rights and health, gender justice, and environmental justice, with publications appearing in journals including Lancet Child & Adolescent Health, Health and Human Rights, and the Journal of Adolescent Health.
 She has authored various publications and research articles challenging discriminatory norms.

 From 2006-2012, McGovern was Senior Program Officer for Human Rights, HIV/AIDS, Gender Rights and Equality at the Ford Foundation.

 Since 2020, McGovern is a member on the Council of Foreign Relations.

 As of 2023, McGovern serves on the Lancet Commission on Adolescent Health and Wellbeing, the UCL-Lancet Commission on Migration and Health, and the UNAIDS Human Rights Reference Group.
 She currently serves on the UNFPA Global Advisory Council.
-She serves on the Board of the NYCLU.
+She serves on the Board of the New York Civil Liberties Union (NYCLU).

 In 2023, McGovern spearheaded the launch of the Byllye Avery Sexual and Reproductive Justice Endowed Professorship, the first endowed professorship in sexual and reproductive justice in the United States.
 In December 2023, the announcement of the professorship was launched with a panel discussion on the state of reproductive health moderated by Byllye Avery and Chelsea Clinton.